Hoya kerrii Trailing

 Optimal Soil & Fertilizer Needs

 Hoya kerrii prefers a sandy, well-drained soil mix, as excess moisture can promote root and stem rot.
-Planet Desert specializes in succulents and has specialized succulent potting soil that includes an organic substrate with mycorrhizae to help with the growth of a healthy root system to help your Hoya heart succulents thrive.
+Planet Desert specializes in succulents and has a specialized succulent potting soil that includes an organic substrate with mycorrhizae to help with the growth of a healthy root system to help your Hoya heart succulents thrive.
 As an okay alternative, you can create your own well-draining potting mix by combining equal portions of perlite, coarse sand, and good natural potting soil for the hoya plant.

 The Hoya kerrii doesn't require a lot of fertilizer, but a little boost can certainly help it grow and bloom.
 During the growing season, which is typically spring, you can feed your trailing plant with a balanced (5-10-5), water-soluble NPK fertilizer to encourage flowering.
 Dilute the fertilizer to half or quarter strength and apply it once a year.